A Guide to Backpacking in Kaikoura

 With so much happening in the water, it can be pretty easy to forget about the offerings on land!
-Kaikoura is sandwiched between two excellent hiking locations, the Kaikoura mountain ranges and the peninsula.
+Kaikoura is sandwiched between two excellent hiking locations, the Kaikoura Seaward Mountain Ranges and the Kaikoura Peninsula.
 Here are the three top walks and hikes in the area to satisfy the backpacker within.

 The Kaikoura Peninsula Walkway

-Walk around the perimeter of the peninsula, stopping at various vantage points for seal, red-billed seagull and shearwater bird colonies.
-The 3-hour loop walk starts and ends at the Point Kean car park.
+Walk around the perimeter of the Kaikoura Peninsula, stopping at various vantage points for seal, red-billed seagull and shearwater bird colonies.
+The 3-hour loop Kaikoura Peninsula Walkway starts and ends at the Point Kean car park.

 Get the best views in Kaikoura on a clear day from the top of the 1,602 m (5,256 ft) high Mt Fyffe.
-The start of the track is 15km from town via Ludstone, Swamp and Postmans Roads.
+The start of the track is 15 km (9.3 mi) from town via Ludstone, Swamp and Postmans Roads.
 The hike is 8 hours return to the summit or 5 hours return to the hut, which also has good views.
-Mountain bikers can also take their bike up there, but need to be experienced to handle the ascent and descent.
+Mountain bikers can also take their bike up there but need to be experienced to handle the ascent and descent.

-- Go on a half-day scuba-diving tour to find more marine life and rocky formations with Dave’s Diving Kaikoura
+- Go on a half-day scuba diving tour to find more marine life and rocky formations with Dave’s Diving Kaikoura

 - See a piece of Kaikoura history at Fyffe House, the only surviving building from the town’s whaling era

-- Visit the Puhi Puhi Scenic Reserve 17km north of Kaikoura to find walking tracks and native birdlife
+- Visit the Puhi Puhi Scenic Reserve 17 km (11 mi) north of Kaikoura to find walking tracks and native birdlife

 - Stroll around the Garden of Memories in town to see whalebone arches…